About me

 Spring semester 2015, Prof. Novotny

-Here, you can find material which is helpful for the "Elektromagnetische Felder & Wellen" lecture given by Prof. Novotny.
+Unfortunately, the material for the "Elektromagnetische Felder & Wellen" lecture given by Prof. Novotny is not available anymore.

 Digitaltechnik Assistenz